Help to Buy - Equity Loan

 How does it work?

-The Government lends you between 10% and 20% of the cost of your new-build home, so that you’ll only need a 5% cash deposit and 75% mortgage to make up the rest.
+The Government lends you up to 20% of the cost of your new-build home, so that you’ll only need a 5% cash deposit and 75% mortgage to make up the rest.

 You will not be charged loan fees on the 20% loan for the first five years of owning your home.